ethras/flow-maestro/commands/qa.md

 5. **Timeline Entry**
    - Append a `qa` event to `timeline.jsonl` stating results and next steps (apply vs. return to work).
+6. **Constitution Review**
+   - Re-read `.flow-maestro/projects/<project>/constitution.md` to ensure new findings are captured and outdated entries are updated with fresh “Last verified” dates.
+Note any mismatches as QA findings until resolved.

 ## Output Skeleton